 5.13.
 Cap, Blue Garrison ("Flight Cap").
 Worn slightly to the wearer's right with vertical crease of the cap in line with the center of the forehead, in a straight line with the nose; the cap extends approximately 1 inch from the eyebrows in the front.
 When not worn, the cap will be tucked under the belt on left side, between first and second belt loops, with the opening of cap to the rear.
 The cap will not fold over the belt.
 Cap will not be tucked under epaulets.
 When worn, the crown will not be crushed.
 Flight caps will not have officer silver braid.
 Cadet officers will place the officer insignia on the wearer’s left side of the cap as shown in Figure 5.1.
 Enlisted cadets do not wear cap insignia.

 5.14.
 Jacket, Light Weight, Blue Windbreaker.
 It must be zipped up at least halfway.
 Sleeve cuff, collar, and side sizing tabs on lower side hems must be buttoned.
 The windbreaker will not be worn over the service dress jacket or with civilian clothing.
-The jacket will have the unit patch on the right sleeve and the AFJROTC patch on the left sleeve as prescribed in AFROTCI 36-9.
-Reference Figure 5.6.
+The jacket will have the unit patch on the right sleeve and the AFJROTC patch on the left sleeve as prescribed in Figure 5.6.

 5.15.
 Shirt, Light Blue, Short Sleeve with Epaulets.
 With arm bent at a 90 degree angle, the bottom of the sleeve should barely touch or come within one inch of the forearm.
 This shirt will be worn with a tie and all buttons will be buttoned.
 The shirt tail is pulled down into the trousers tightly and tucked at the sides to make it nearly form-fitting.
 The only creases on the shirt are down the sleeves.
 Nothing may be carried in the shirt.
 Bulky items such as glasses will not be carried.
 Reference Figure 5.3